keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 The `mappings` configuration is a deeply nested object.
 The first level of keys are `dataType` values used in the [job configurations](/extend/generic-extractor/configuration/config/jobs/#data-type).
 The second level of keys are the names of the properties found (or expected) in the response.
-Then the value is an object with the following properties:
+Then, the value is an object with the following properties:

 - `type` (optional, string) --- Mapping type, either `column`, `table` or `user`.
 The default value is `column`.
-- `mapping` (required, object) --- Mapping configuration, depends on the mapping type.
+- `mapping` (required, object) --- Mapping configuration; depends on the mapping type.

 The following configuration shows a sample mapping configuration for dataType `users` and column `id`: